La Grande Bouffe: Plot

 The eating continues unabated.
 Ugo is responsible for the preparation of the food.
 Michel, who seems to have been brought up strictly not to break wind, suffers from indigestion.
 His friends encourage him to let out whatever wind is trapped.

 Frightened and disgusted by the turn of events, the prostitutes flee at dawn and leave only Andrea.
 She seems to sense the purpose of the protagonists and decides to help them in their efforts, establishing a tacit agreement and remaining with them until the death of all four.
 She indulges in sex with all the men after the departure of the prostitutes, while joining them in their binge as well.

 The first to die is Marcello, after being enraged with his own impotence; he goes to the toilet and causes the sanitary pipes to explode.
-The bathroom is flooded with sewage, which leaks through the ceiling below, and leaves a nauseous smell even after cleaned up.
+The bathroom is flooded with sewage, which leaks through the ceiling below, and leaves a noxious smell even after being cleaned up.
 He becomes exasperated, and realizing the futility of the farce, decides to leave the house at night during a snow storm, in the old Bugatti that he had repaired earlier in the day with great delight.
 His friends find him the next morning, frozen to death in the driving seat.
 The first suggestion is to bury Marcello in the garden, but on the advice of Philippe (who, being a judge, warns that there is a severe penalty for the illegal burying of a corpse), they place the body in the villa's cold room, where it remains seated and clearly visible from the kitchen.

 After Marcello comes Michel, who finds a new dog in the yard sitting in the Bugatti.
 Already suffering from indigestion and crammed to capacity with food (he cannot even lift his legs practising dance, his favourite pastime), he suffers an attack of bowel movements while playing the piano.
 Amid flatulence and worse, he is finally able to let it all go, and collapses on the terrace.
 His friends place him in the cold room next to Marcello.